Pattu Rajagopalan

 Pattu Rajagopalan is a former vocal artist of Carnatic music in All India Radio (AIR), Hyderabad and the Annamacharya Project of Tirumala-Tirupati Devasthanams (TTD) in Tirupati, Andhra Pradesh, India.

 She was selected for AIR Hyderabad by Sangeetha Kalanidhis Musiri Subramania Iyer and Semmangudi Srinivasa Iyer in 1949.
 She had her initial training in Carnatic music in Hyderabad from Sri T.G.
-Padhmanaban (disciple of Alathur Venkatesa Iyer) and Sri P. Kuppuswamy (disciple of Karur Chinnaswamy Iyer), a well known violinist of the yester years.
+Padhmanaban (disciple of Alathur Venkatesa Iyer) and Sri P. Kuppuswamy (disciple of Karur Chinnaswamy Iyer), a well-known violinist of the yester years.
 She learned in the Alathur and Karur Chinnaswamy Iyer bani.
 Her Shruti and Laya are her forte.
 Then, she had her special training from Tirutani Krishnamurthy in Tirupati.

-She was trained in Annamacharya keerthanas conducted by TTD Tirupati, between 1976–1978 and graduated with a diploma.
+She was trained in Annamacharya keerthanas conducted by TTD Tirupati, between 1976 and 1978 and graduated with a diploma.
 She was trained by Padmasri Sangeetha Kalacharya Dr. S.R.
 Janakiraman, Vidwan Sri D. Pasupati, and Sangeetha Kalanidhi Sandhyavandanam Sreenivasa Rao.

 Recommended by the Executive Officer of TTD Tirupati, Smt.
 Pattu Rajagopalan came to the U.S. and Canada in 1981 as the first ambassador of the Annamacharya Project.
-From 1981-1994, she toured the U.S. and Canada, performing over 50 concerts with a special emphasis on Annamacharya songs and the musical Trinity.
+From 1981 to 1994, she toured the U.S. and Canada, performing over 50 concerts with a special emphasis on Annamacharya songs and the musical Trinity.
 This included three concerts at the Sri Venkateshwara Temple in Pittsburgh, during the annual Bhramothsavam (1981) and the 2nd Annamacharya Aradhana Day (1993).